doomertheboomer/wmmt-car-editor/readme.md

-# wmmt6-car-editor
+# Maximum Tune Car Editor
-## Maximum Tune 6 Car Save File Editor
+## Maximum Tune 5 / 5DX / 5DX+ / 6 Car Save File Editor
 ### Created by Damon Murdoch ([@SirScrubbington](https://twitter.com/SirScrubbington))

 ## Description
-This application is a save file editor for maximum tune 6, which works for both
+This application is a save file editor for all of the modern maximum tune games, which has been designed for Teknoparrot but should in theory work for JConfig as well.
-Teknoparrot and JConfig.
 The software has been implemented in vanilla JavaScript with a bootstrap CSS interface.

 ### Version
-The latest revision for this software is 1.1
+The latest revision for this software is 2.0 (Migrated from the Maximum Tune 6 Car editor)

 ### Language
 HTML/CSS/JavaScript